School Inclusion Support

 • Individualized in-class support that fits your child’s needs and the school’s routines.

-• Emotional regulation: proactive strategies, calm-down plans, and sensory supports students can use.
+• Emotional regulation: Proactive strategies, calm-down plans, and sensory supports students can use.

-• School-family alignment so everyone uses the same tools and language.
+• School-family alignment, so everyone uses the same tools and language.

 THE TACT APPROACH